Exidemon/Number-Guessing-Game/README.md

 # Number-Guessing-Game
+This is my first project, and I would greatly appreciate any feedback on how to improve my code.

+## Description
 A basic number-guessing game built with Python

-This is my first project, and I would greatly appreciate any feedback on how to improve my code.

 Planned features: